akashthedeveloper/150-Days-Web3-Full-Stack-Challenge/Git & GitHub/Day1/README.md

 ## Fork - It is process to copy others repo in our folder or repo is called forking so that we can start contributing to the projects without affecting the original projects

-## Clone - It is the process to copy the repo from github to our local system which pull dows a copy of that repo in our system
+## Clone - It is the process to copy the repo from github to our local system which pull downs a copy of that repo in our system

 ```sh
    git -- version  : To get version of the git